chimezie/generative_redfoot/README.md

 However, the language of the PDL file can be extended with additional custom functionality, and other LLM systems can handle the evaluation.

-It depends on the PyYaml and click third-party Python libraries as well as mlx.

-It can be run this way, where `document.pdl` is a PDL file.
+It depends on the PyYaml and click third-party Python libraries as well as mlx and can be run this way, where `document.pdl` is a PDL file.
 ```commandline
 python generative_redfoot.py document.pdl
 ```